State law guide

 Short answer: Yes, legal motor power limits apply under this state's e-bike definition.

-What is the legal e-bike motor watt limit in Kentucky?
 The cited Kentucky scooter definition sets a 20 mph design-speed cap and device criteria, but does not state a dedicated e-bike watt ceiling like a three-class model statute.

 Where you can ride